Your Essential Breastfeeding Tips and Positions

 1. Attend Breastfeeding Classes

-It’s a good idea to get some information and instruction on how to breastfeed while you’re still pregnant, especially if you’re a first-time mother (or if it’s been a while since you’ve breastfed).
-Research shows that women who learn about breastfeeding during pregnancy are more likely to be successful than those who do not.
+It’s a good idea to get some information and instruction on how to breastfeed while you’re still pregnant, especially if you’re a first-time parent (or if it’s been a while since you’ve breastfed).
+Research shows that those who learn about breastfeeding during pregnancy are more likely to be successful than those who do not.

 Breastfeeding classes may be available at a community center or hospital near you.
 Your healthcare provider will be able to point you in the direction of classes or a one-on-one session with a lactation consultant.